In-House Fall Ball Program UpdatesUpdated Sunday September 23, 2018 by Roland Park Baseball Leagues.

 WE STRONGLY ENCOURAGE ALL PLAYERS TO BRING SOME WATER OR SPORTS DRINK.
 Please label all water bottles like other gear or equipment.

-Instructors: RPBL has retained Impact Sports for the fourth year to lead our instructional efforts.
+Instructors: RPBL has retained Impact Sports for the sixth year to lead our instructional efforts.
 They are a youth sports instructional company whose values and expertise mirror those held by RPBL.

 Sportsmanship & Approach: RPBL's motto is "Little League, Big Fun."
 Since our inception in 1952, RPBL has maintained a specific approach to our programs.
 As programs have become more competitive, children have become one sport athletes, and children play on more than one team, we have found that our values and approach are more important than ever.
 We will have fun first and foremost while looking to help our players become better baseball players while also developing strong values.
 Sportsmanship is exptected of all players and parents.